Programs on Drug Detox Colorado

 Mountain View Recovery Center (MVRC) is a Colorado State licensed extended care treatment program (PHP, IOP, OP) that provides group and individual counseling services.
 Mountain View Recovery Center specializes in treating chemical dependency coupled (substance abuse disorder) with other addictive and mental health disorders (co-occurring disorders), focusing on the underlying causal conditions that lead to the addictive behavior.
-Services are provided to individuals eighteen and up.
+Individuals over the age of eighteen are eligible for our services.
 Mountain View Recovery Center offers a solution to those adults who struggle with chronic relapse or those who need a continuum of care beyond the traditional thirty (30) day primary treatment program.
-Our approach is guided by the 12 Step model with a strong emphasis on individual health and growth, spiritual enhancement, and social responsibility.
-Our purpose is to provide a safe, therapeutic nurturing environment in which a variety of experiences allows the individual to find his path to long term growth and recovery.
+As part of our approach, we use a 12 Step paradigm that emphasizes personal and spiritual growth.
+Our purpose is to provide a safe, therapeutic nurturing environment in which a variety of experiences allows the individual to find his path to long-term growth and recovery.

 Mountain View Recovery Center maintains a 6-1 client to clinical staff ratio.

-We offer a program which provides a continuum of care through the recovery process.
-Progression through the program is based on documented accomplishments.
-We do not believe the criteria for recovery and wellness is based on “time spent” in a program.
-Rather, we believe that recovery and wellness is based on “time spent well”.
-This simply means learning the behavior that reflect a higher level of functioning.
+We offer a program that provides a continuum of care through the recovery process.
+Documented accomplishments are the basis for program advancement.
+We do not believe that “time spent” in a program is a criterion for recovery and wellness.
+We, on the other hand, feel that “time spent well” is the key to healing and wellness.
+This simply means learning the behavior that reflects a higher level of functioning.

 Program goals and objectives are accomplished through the following services:

 1. Screening and Admissions – conducted by qualified personnel according to the admission criteria of the program.